phishdetect/phishdetect/README.md

 ## Using PhishDetect CLI

+Firstly, make sure you have Go 1.11+ installed.
+We require Go 1.11 or later versions because of the native support for Go Modules, which we use to manage dependencies.
+If it isn't available for your operating system of choice, we recommend trying [gvm](https://github.com/moovweb/gvm).

-You can install PhishDetect's command-line interface by simply launching:
+Now you can either install PhishDetect's command-line interface by simply launching:

     go get github.com/phishdetect/phishdetect/cli

-Or by building the binary from the source base as explained earlier.
+Or build the binary from the source code.
+In order to do so, proceed cloning the Git repository:

+    $ git clone github.com/phishdetect/phishdetect.git

+Move to directory you just cloned and proceed with downloading the depedencies:

+    $ make deps

+In order to build binaries for GNU/Linux:

+    $ make linux

+In order to build binaries for Mac:

+    $ make darwin

+In order to build binaries for Windows (this will require MingW to be installed):

+    $ go get github.com/Microsoft/go-winio
+    $ make windows

+Once the compilation is completed, you will find the command-line interface, named `phishdetect-cli`, in the `build/<linux/darwin/windows>/` folder

 Launch `phishdetect-cli -h` to view the help message: